 One of the most pure, peaceful golf runs in the world lies in the midst of a national forest in Biloxi, Mississippi.
-Thousands of majestic oaks and throngs of vegetation, paint a palette of every shade of green along thoak1e Tom Fazio designed course.
+Thousands of majestic oaks and throngs of vegetation, paint a palette of every shade of green along the Tom Fazio designed course.
 There are no homes, no traffic, no interference of sound or sight, just the gurgling streams, singing birds and intermittent cries of golfers.
 The bunkers are filled with white and fluffy sand, mirroring the gulf coastline.
 Pretty but sadistic, some have sides that are not just steep and stiff, but curl back like Mick Jagger’s lips.
 On course or at the 19th hole, golfers’ lips should meet the Fallen Oak’s famous Bloody Mary, concocted by Rob, who gets our premier bartender vote.
 Made with infused vodka, check out the jar on the bar for yourself as we promised not to publish all that is involved.
 Suffice to say, it’s definitely more veggies than V8 and supplies all the essential vitamins needed to swing.

 Upon arrival at Fallen Oak, a manager requested our shoes, smiling as he held another golfers very filthy pair, as if they were Cinderella’s slippers.
 The shoes are cleaned and placed in a locker with your name imprinted on a metal plate, setting the stage for an extraordinary day of privileged golf and service.
 Guarded by a stately brick and iron security gate with a call button, the only patrons permitted to play Fallen Oak are the guests of the Beau Rivage Resort & Casino where the tee times are arranged.
 Right on the gulf coast in Biloxi, the glass ceilinged atrium reception of the Beau Rivage, with spring flowers invokes a happy mood for all checking in.
 Whether you gamble, golf or bask in the sun, Beau Rivage offers the best of southern hospitality.
 Our spacious room had a knock out view of the coastline, comfy bed, easy internet connection, widescreen TV and the best showerhead.
 What more can you ask for?